PPL-IIITA/ppl-assignment-aloochaat1998/README.md

 ### Terminal

 # DOCUMENTATION:
-### Refer "index.html" in "Documentation" folder for documentation.
+### Refer "index.html" inside "html" folder inside "Documentation" folder for documentation.

 # COMPILATION and OUTPUT:
 For question 3,use :